Simon-0711/ta_lyrics_sentiment_classification/README.md

 Furthermore, we were removing certain character sequences from the lyrics, such as anything related to the word chorus indicating that there the chorus defined at the beginning of the song is sung.
 Besides specific words like chorus that are not part of the actual lyrics, some lyrics also contain information about the artist that is singing a specific part of the song.
 These kind of information has been mostly placed in special parentheses like [], <>, (), {}.
-To remove this, we were using regular expressions and filtered all text sequences inside parantheses (including the parantheses).
+To remove this, we were using regular expressions and filtered all text sequences inside parentheses (including the parentheses).
 <img src="images/chorus_text_cleansing_example.png" width="1000"/>
 The data cleansing and filtering of the kaggle dataset has been performed in the Jupyter notebook "kaggle_data_preprocessing.ipynb", which saves all the cleansed data in a .csv file.